thomasarivera/thomasarivera.github.io/essays/me-and-ai.md

 With more information always being published to the web, search engines have started to feel useless where my searches result in outdated or incorrect information.
 After some time using ChatGPT and experimenting with what it knows, AI has started to become my goto for searching technical information.
 Not only does it directly give me the information, it’s also capable of providing examples and implementation.
 ChatGPT feels like your own personal Wikipedia that can search its database using regular language rather than search terms.
 For example, when looking for a QR code library, I simply asked what it recommended I use for a meteor.js application.
 It then promptly provided me with a list and instructions on how to use them.
 Using a search engine would most likely not provide me with relevant information.

 ## Impact On Learning and Understanding:
 The introduction of the internet already brought people all the information of the world to their fingertips, but AI takes that further with ChatGPT taking that information and converting it into a simple and easy-to-understand format all in one place.
 The ability to learn new things has never been easier, but it does bring in ethical concerns.
 Is what is generated true?
 Because the AIs such as ChatGPT are trained off the internet, not all information is correct.
 It creates some distrust for its answer; however, any 3rd party source should be viewed as the same.
 This is especially true when using AI as a source for learning.
 I have tried to use AI when learning how to implement a function.
 The results were amazing as it quickly provided me with easy-to-follow instructions.
-One downside to this is it didn’t allow me to struggle and learn as much.
-Furthermore, as mentioned before, the reliability of the information generated is not solid as demonstrated by the minor errors I got from the generated code.
+One downside to this is it did not allow me to struggle and learn as much.
+As mentioned before, the reliability of the information generated is not solid: demonstrated by the minor errors from the generated code.

 ## Practical Applications: